ahmetgsu/movie-app/README.md

 Finally, to get a better understanding of React Hooks, I made use of different kind of Hooks such as **useState, useEffect, useContext, useSelector, useDispatch** and **useRef**

+Before building backend side, I've used _**JSON Server**_ in order to practice CRUD actions on front-end side.

 The next step is going to be implementing backend side to make it a full stack app.
+I'm going to use **Node.js, Express.js** and **MongoDB**.

 App gets data from [https://www.themoviedb.org/](https://www.themoviedb.org/)